 Liaquat Ahamed

-The Great Depression was not an inevitable disaster but the direct result of catastrophic decisions made by four powerful central bankers who thought they were saving the world.
+The Great Depression was not an unavoidable natural disaster, but the direct consequence of hubris, rigid economic orthodoxy, and catastrophic miscalculations by four of the world's most powerful central bankers.